 Gordon Merrick, Victor Gadino, and Peter and Charlie

-On the front of The Lord Won’t Mind, the blond pair are gazing into each other’s eyes and reaching out to hold hands.
+Never before had a male couple been pictured so intimately on the front of a romance novel as they had for The Lord Won’t Mind.
+The blond pair gaze deeply into each other’s eyes and reach out to hold hands.

 Gordon Merrick, Writer of Gay Melodramas and Romances